INTRODUCTION

 2. Games start at 9:00 a.m

 1. Line-up sheets shall designate the batting order of players.
 Providing the defensive position of the players is optional.
+(First or Lasts must be used and list on the the line-up sheet)

 2. Line-ups must be exchanged at the start of each game for official record-keeping to determine player playoff eligibility.